Hill O’ Many Stanes, Caithness, is the best preserved and most dramatic of the multiple stone rows.

 Figure 3 Simplified plan of the Corringdon Ball stone alignments.
 Corringdon Ball South shown in black (Source: Butler, J., 1993).

-Figure 5 Very little of the Yellowmead multiple row on Dartmoor survives and could be the product of over enthusiastic restoration.
-If so, all the “fan-shaped” rows are confined to Caithness and Sutherland.
-This limited distribution is not one shared by any of the other types of stone row.
+Figure 4 Very little of the Yellowmead multiple row on Dartmoor survives and could be the product of over enthusiastic restoration.
+The focussed distribution is not one shared by any of the other types of stone row.

 Multiple stone rows are mainly “fan-shaped”, found in Northern Scotland and always include small stones.
 They may have more in common with the Exmoor stone settings than the single, double and triple stone rows.
 They have traditionally been seen as a form of row and are therefore included in this website, it is however almost certain that they would have served a different purpose to the other rows.